BWHellar/Pizza-Store/README.md

 ## Setup/Installation Requirements

-1a.
-Clone the repository
+* 1a.Clone the repository
-2a.
-Open the index.html file in your browser of choice.
+* 2a.Open the index.html file in your browser of choice.
-3a.
-On your browser, navigate to the page and enjoy!
+* 3a.On your browser, navigate to the page and enjoy!
-1b.
+* 1b.Copy and paste this link to view live https://cryfecteau.github.io/Pizza-Store/

 ## Known Bugs
 * No known bugs at this time.